 JAXPORT earned $58 million in operating revenues in FY 2017, holding steady with the previous year.
 JAXPORT held operating expenses to $32 million in FY17 and earned $25.5 million in operating income during the same period.

-Successes include record-setting tonnage; record-setting container volumes, due in large part to significant Asian container growth; recording-setting vehicle volumes and increased dry bulk cargo volumes.
+In FY17, successes include record-setting tonnage; record-setting container volumes, due in large part to significant Asian container growth; recording-setting vehicle volumes and increased dry bulk cargo volumes.
 These advances have helped continue to prompt well-known brands and international industry leaders to establish and consolidate operations in Jacksonville.

 The past year’s financial results reflect JAXPORT’s positive year operationally.
 JAXPORT facilities moved a record 1 million containers or twenty-foot equivalent units (TEUs) in FY 2017.
 When combined with the volumes from private users of the harbor, Jacksonville maintains its rank as Florida’s number one container port.